5 Key Differences Between MySQL and TiDB for Scaling in the Cloud

 Step under the covers, however, and there are differences.
 If your architecture is based on MySQL with Read Replicas, you'll see things work a little bit differently with TiDB.
 In this post, I'll go through the top five key differences I've found between TiDB and MySQL.

-Scale-out replication works very well for read-heavy workloads, as the query execution can be divided between replication slaves.
+Scale-out replication works very well for read-heavy workloads, as the query execution can be divided between replication secondaries.
 However, it becomes a bottleneck for write-heavy workloads, since each replica must have a full copy of the data.
 Another way to look at this is that MySQL Replication scales out SQL processing, but it does not scale out the storage.
 (By the way, this is true for traditional replication as well as newer solutions such as Galera Cluster and Group Replication.)

 TiDB works a little bit differently: